jtaw5649/omarchy-cmd-screenshot/README.md

 ## Files

-- `omarchy-cmd-screenshot.sh` – the screenshot helper.
+- `omarchy-cmd-screenshot` – the screenshot helper.
 - `install.sh` – convenience script to back up your current binary and install this version.

 ## Dependencies